cf73/idisaved2/content/collections/pages/theosophical-society-in-america-identity.md

                 type: bold
               -
                 type: italic
+            text: Avenir.
+          -
+            type: text
+            text: ' '
+          -
+            type: text
+            marks:
+              -
+                type: italic
             text: Avenir
           -
             type: text
-            text: "\_because that font is very much based on “geometric” principles, while it also reflects “modernism” in its design.
-This search eventually led design to a configurative grouping that also sought to integrate the triangle with the words themselves:"
+            text: ' is a font is very much based on “geometric” principles, while it also reflects “modernism” in its design.
+This search eventually led design to a configurative grouping that also sought to integrate the triangle with the words themselves:'
     type: text
     enabled: true
   -
-    id: Hvbv1LnD
+    id: q4QiSfkj
-    image: TSA-LOGO-REG.jpg
+    image: TSA_identity_04.jpg
     type: image
     enabled: true
     photo:
+      - tsa_branding.002.jpeg
-      - TSA_identity_02.jpg
+      - TSA_identity_03.jpg
   -
     id: hL3T41eu
     text: